Flowershangfromthebranches/memorygraph/README.md

 ## English

 MemoryGraph is a local-first shared project-state layer for coding agents.
 A receiving agent pulls the latest evidence-backed state, verifies it against the real repository, and continues without requiring the previous agent to create an explicit handoff.

-### Release privacy checklist

-The repository contains source code, documentation, fixtures, and placeholder configuration only.
-Do not commit `.env` files, generated `.memorygraph/` state, databases, logs, or backups.
-Keep `NEO4J_PASSWORD`, `GRAPHITI_API_KEY`, and other credentials in the process environment or a secret manager.
-Before publishing, inspect both the working tree and Git history for usernames, home-directory paths, session exports, private keys, and real credentials.

 ### Any agent, not an agent allowlist